April 15-16, 2013 Roncesvalles, Zubiri and Pamplona.

 While we embraced hope and optimism, we did our best not to hold onto expectations.
 I had long ago learned an important life lesson that without expectations there can be no disappointments.
 So far, so good.

 A short way down a track through a wooded path we encountered a carved stone cross.
-It was a pilgrim way post that had stood there for over 700 years.
+It was a modern reproduction of a 17th Century cross that was damaged by lightning.

 “Bucket lists” are individual and personal.
 That cross was the first of many symbols that reminded me that we were pursuing something more significant than an 825 km hike.
 We journeyed in the footsteps of countless pilgrims who over the centuries had walked to seek God’s grace, or as penance for the forgiveness of sin, or as punishment for crimes they had committed.
 I still walked because it was there.